-Send money to Rwanda, one of the 10 fastest growing economies of the world.
+Send money to Rwanda, one of the ten fastest growing economies in the world.

-Celia and her family immigrated to Australia from Rwanda in the early 1990s.
-She was a young girl at the time and finished her education in Australia, but has now been working for a couple of years.
-After yearning to return to Rwanda for a couple of years now, Celia has gotten into touch with an uncle who will be able to help her with the transition back to Rwanda.
-She wants to set up basic cash flow for when she is there.
-She has drawn up the table below to compare her options.
+Celia and her family immigrated to Canada from Rwanda in the early 1990’s.
+She was a young girl at the time and finished her education in Canada, but has now been working for a few years.
+After yearning to return to Rwanda, Celia has gotten in touch with an uncle who will be able to help her with her transition back to Rwanda.
+Not knowing if she will return back to Canada, she wants to find easy ways to send money between Canada and Rwanda.
+You can see the results of her comparison below.

 |Money transfer company A||Money transfer company B|

 - Turnaround time.
-The turnaround time ranges from minutes to days and usually has marginal cost differences.
+The turnaround time ranges from minutes to days and usually has minimal transfer fee differences.
+Companies that send the funds in just minutes tend to incur higher fees, while companies taking between one to five days generally cost less.

 - Transfer options.
-Depending on the service used, your transfer options may include recurring payments, spot contracts, market orders, once-off payments and booked rates.
+Depending on the service used, your transfer options may include recurring payments, spot contracts, market orders, one-off payments and booked rates.

 - Minimum/maximum transfer amounts.
-Minimum and maximum transfer amounts are important not only on the sending end but also on the receiving end.
-If you plan to send a large amount, phone the agent ahead of time to confirm availability of funds.
+Minimum and maximum transfer amounts are important, not only on the sending end but also on the receiving end.
 Minimum amounts can be as low as $10 or over $10,000.
+Maximum amounts can be around $250 or much higher, over $250,000 or more.
+If you are picking up a large sum of money, call the branch location to make sure they have enough cash on hand.

 - Customer service.
-Customer service is extremely important when visiting countries with a history of political or economical instability.
+Customer service is extremely important and can be the deciding factor between two service providers.
+Always use a reputable company to handle your money.
 Use email support as much as possible so that you have a record of your queries.
+Other methods of contact may include phone, in person, online chat and email.

-How will you send and receive money between Rwanda and Australia?
+How will you send and receive money between Rwanda and Canada?

 Emergency cash transfers are possible within minutes to Rwanda

-In the case of an emergency, you can send money to Rwanda through companies like Moneygram, Western Union and Xpress Money.
+In the case of an emergency, you can send money to Rwanda using companies like Moneygram, Western Union and Xpress Money.
 Some of the agent locations are listed below.

 Cash pickup locations in Rwanda using Western Union, MoneyGram and Xpress Money